boudlo-forge/boudlo.github.io/_posts/2022-01-29-compliance-officer-nft-need-to-know.md

 ### So how do you make something non-fungible?

 **This is an over-simplified analogy, and it's not 100% accurate, but it's the easiest way I can think of to explain it.** Say you took twenty five individual dollar bills and glued them together into a flip book.
 On each page of the money flip book you write one letter of a web address.
-At that web address is a piece of media like a picture, video or audio file.
+If you go to that web address you get a piece of media like a picture, video or audio file.
 Thats basically what an NFT is, and how it works, in relation to a cryptocurrency like Ethereum.

 ### That's it?